 Three courses (nine semester hours minimum) of undergraduate psychology courses are required for admission to the graduate program in psychology.
-These three courses must include one course in statistics (i.e., PSYC 301) and one course in experimental psychology or research methods in psychology (i.e., PSYC 304) and one course in physiological bases of behavior.
+These three courses must include one course in statistics (i.e., PSYC 301) and one course in experimental psychology or research methods in psychology (i.e., PSYC 304).
 Students with deficiencies in these prerequisites must take the appropriate courses and earn a minimum grade of B during the first two semesters the student is enrolled provisionally in the graduate program.
-Students may enroll in the necessary undergraduate courses (PSYC 301, Statistics; and/or PSYC 304, Research Methodology; and/or PSYC 404, Physiological) and in selected graduate courses concurrently.
+Students may enroll in the necessary undergraduate courses (PSYC 301, Statistics; and/or PSYC 304, Research Methodology) and in selected graduate courses concurrently.
 No undergraduate credits will be counted toward the minimum 45 graduate hours needed for the degree without prior approval of the graduate advisor.
-In addition, applicants must provide 3 letters of reference and must have taken the Graduate Record Examination general aptitude test (GRE) and meet at least the minimum university requirements.
-Note: Meeting the minimum requirements does not guarantee admission to the program.
+In addition, applicants must provide 3 letters of reference and must have taken the Graduate Record Examination general aptitude test (GRE) and meet at least the minimum University requirements.